DevDaniloMax/ai-builder-hackathon-2025-danilomax/replit.md

 **Layout Strategy**: Maximum width containers (max-w-4xl for chat, max-w-7xl for headers), responsive grid layouts for product displays (1 column mobile, 2 columns tablet, 3 columns desktop), and a fixed bottom input bar with scrollable message area.

+**Product Display**: ProductCarousel component with embla-carousel-react displays products in a visual carousel format.
+Each product card shows:
+- Product image (aspect-square) with lazy loading, or fallback placeholder (Package icon + "Produto" text) if image fails to load
+- Product name, price, and marketplace site
+- Medal emoji (🥇🥈🥉) for cost-benefit ranking
+- Direct link button to the specific product page
+- Navigation via arrow buttons and position indicators
+- Smooth fade-in animation when carousel is ready
+- Image error state resets when new products arrive to ensure fresh attempts

 ### Backend Architecture

 **Server Framework**: Express.js with TypeScript running in ESM mode, handling both API routes and serving the Vite-built frontend in production.